adjust/webdev-assignment/EXERCISE.md

           **Important:**
           If a product item is added into the cart many times:
           - The cart list should *show the product item only once*.
-          - The *Product Item Quantity* value should show how many times the item was added into the cart.
+          - The *Product Item Quantity* value should show how many times the item was added to the cart.
           - The *Product Item Price combined* value should show the sum of all unit prices of the item.